coolsamson7/aspyx/docs/index/service.md

 - ability to customize http calls with interceptors ( via the AOP abilities )
 - `fastapi` based channels covering simple rest endpoints including `msgpack` support.
 - `httpx` based clients for dispatching channels and simple rest endpoint with the help of low-level decorators.
-- first registry implementation based on `consul`
+- registry implementation based on `consul`
 - support for configurable health checks

 As well as the DI and AOP core, all mechanisms are heavily optimized.
-A simple benchmark resulted in message roundtrips in significanlty under a ms per call.
+A simple benchmark resulted in message roundtrips in significantly under a ms per call.

 Let's see some details